it-all/Spaghettify/README.md

  - postgres=# create database mydbname with owner mydbname;
  - $ psql -U mydbname < /path/to/spaghettify.postgres.sql

-Copy Src/config/env-sample.php to Src/config/env.php and edit database info and other fields as necessary.
+Copy Src/config/env-sample.php to Src/config/env.php and edit database and other settings as necessary.

+in public/index.php, change
+require APP_ROOT . 'init.php';
+to
+require APP_ROOT . 'vendor/it-all/spaghettify/Src/init.php';

 Create a local site with Src/public as the root directory (default web server is Apache w/ .htaccess in Src/public).
 Set your error log to /path/to/project/storage/logs/apacheErrors.log if you so desire.
 Remember to restart apache if necessary.
 You will probably have to:
-$ chmod 777 storage/
-$ chmod 777 storage/cache
+$ chmod 777 storage/sessions
 $ chmod 777 storage/cache/twig
-$ chmod 777 storage/sessions

 Browse to your local site.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
 The initial username / password = owner / ownerownerowner.